-The Arizona Revised Statutes have been updated to include the revised sections from the 53rd Legislature, 2nd Regular Session.
-Please note that the next update of this compilation will not take place until after the conclusion of the 54th Legislature, 1st Regular Session, which convenes in January 2019.
+The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 2nd Regular Session.
+Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 1st Regular Session, which convenes in January 2023.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 25-313.
-Decree of legal separation; findings necessary
+Decree of legal separation; findings necessary; termination of decree

-The court shall enter a decree of legal separation if it finds each of the following:
+A. The court shall enter a decree of legal separation if it finds each of the following:

-1. That one of the parties at the time the action was commenced was domiciled in this state or was stationed in this state while a member of the armed services.
+1. That one of the parties, at the time the action was commenced, was domiciled in this state or was stationed in this state while a member of the armed services.

 2. The conciliation provisions of section 25-381.09 and the provisions of article 5 of this chapter either do not apply or have been met.

-3. The marriage is irretrievably broken or one or both of the parties desire to live separate and apart.
+3. The marriage is irretrievably broken as prescribed in section 25-312 or one or both of the parties desire to live separate and apart.

-4. The other party does not object to a decree of legal separation.
+5. The other party does not object to a decree of legal separation.
 If the other party objects to a decree of legal separation, on one of the parties meeting the required domicile for dissolution of marriage, the court shall direct that the pleadings be amended to seek a dissolution of the marriage.

 B. To the extent it has jurisdiction to do so, the court shall make provisions for legal decision-making and parenting time, the support of any natural or adopted child common to the parties of the marriage entitled to support, the maintenance of either spouse and the disposition of the property.